1) The AC will require the homeowner's actual PNM receipts for one full year, which will be copied for the record;

 He also said the standard angle of a solar panel is 15 degrees, which rises about 18" above the roof.
 At our latitude, the angle height is ideal at 30-35 degrees, which rises approximately 3.5' above the roof.
 He said this is the ideal angle but, panels will still work very well at the standard angle, or in between.

 They also do installations on spanish tile roofs.Sheds ( A personal peeve of mine)

 * I also believe our AC should rewrite the guidelines regarding sheds.
 We allow lot owners to have all the sheds they want?
 Sheds are provided in our Covenants so the AC can clarify restrictions regarding them.
 So, why not:

 a) Require them to have a solid foundation so animals don't build homes under them and they will look more permanent and neat next to the home;

 b) Require they are installed within 20 feet of the home...period.

 c) Require only ONE 10 x 12 shed per lot owner...it's plenty.
 If the lot owner needs more, they should rent storage.

-Our AC recently approved a huge 97 foot x 12 foot shed at 1 Conchas Court that is a huge prefab barn.
+Our AC recently approved a huge 97 foot x 12 foot shed that is a huge prefab barn.
 It is 3 sheds made into one.
 It just happened to be delivered while I was weeding goat heads in the area.
 I went to see where they put it the other day.
 They dragged it over a bunch of trees on the side of their house.
 Why did our AC allow this?
 I phoned our Compliance Rep as soon as I saw it being delivered and took pictures.
 He told me it was going to be made to look like the home...we shall see.